-- Human Resource Management of ELSA and supports National and Local Groups in establishing and evaluating HR practices.
-The officer will work closely with all members of the International Board on improving knowledge management and transfer throughout the Association. - b.
-An officer responsible for Grants of ELSA International.
-The officer works with the Treasurer of the International Board or their substitute on evaluating and executing the Grants strategy of ELSA International, applying to a variety of grants to improve the financial situation of the International Board, support National and Local Groups in their application and reporting processes, and update the ELSA Grants Database. - c.
-An officer responsible for Public Relations of ELSA International.
-The officer works with the Vice President in charge of Marketing of the International Board or their substitute on establishing a social media strategy, assisting with the undertaking of a market research and planning publicity strategies and campaigns. - d.
-An officer responsible for Publications supporting the Vice President in charge of Academic Activities of the International Board or their substitute with the overall coordination of legal writing projects. - e.
+- e.
+An officer responsible for Publications supporting the Vice President in charge of Academic Activities of the International Board or their substitute with the overall coordination of legal writing projects. - f.
 An officer responsible for Academic Competitions of ELSA International.
 The officer works with the Vice President in charge of Competitions of the International Board or their substitute to support National and Local Groups in establishing and coordinating Competitions and supporting the Organiser of the European Final Round of the ELSA Negotiation Competition.